German Weapons &

 Tactics were developed to launch the tank from its parent vessel at a

-suitable distance from the shore using a hinged ramp.
+suitable distance from the shore using either a hinged ramp or a crane.
 A gyro-compass

 was fitted for submerged navigation.
 Additionally, radio instructions